axisgroup/design-process/5-Prototype/README.md

 ###### Outputs/Artifacts:
-* High Fidelity mockups of the application.
+* High fidelity mockups of the application.

 ## Methods in Prototype Phase